-These minimum weekly wages will apply from the commencement of the first full pay period on or after 1 July 2010 in respect on Year One (1).

-These minimum weekly wages will apply from the commencement of the first full pay period on or after 1 July 2011 in respect on Year Two (2).
+The following table sets out the minimum weekly wages.
+The minimum weekly wages will apply from the commencement of the first full pay period on or after 1 July 2013 in respect on Year One (1) and will apply from the commencement of the first full pay period on or after 1 July 2014 in respect of Year Two (2).